Yendvor/IdeaBoxTestUI/Readme.md

 3. Implemented Reporting:
   * cucumber-reporting plugin in Jenkins
   * cucumber-reporting CustomReporter (used for local runs).
+4. Used maven for building and running tests:
+    ```mvn clean test```
-4. Used maven for building and running tests: 	mvn clean test  5.
-Created docker file with Jenkins to run tests:
+ 5. Created docker file with Jenkins to run tests:
   * contains chrome&firefox browsers in docker
   * shared directory to store jenkins data for restarts
   * jenkins is available on localhost:8080